The Money Lessons I Learned From Farming Are Universal

 My dad was knocked unconscious by a bull and even had his right thumb smashed into a pulp in a grinding wheel.
 My brother is missing a finger on his right hand.

 You’ve got to love what you do to stay in the ring.
 Otherwise, you can’t compete.

 If you can’t compete, you can’t win.
 If you’re not constantly winning, you can’t get wealthy.
 No matter what you do in life, you must love what you do.
 No one has ever succeeded without first having passion.

 Farming is like gambling.
 It’s a gamble when one timely rain can be the difference between a zero-profit year and a year when you net hundreds of thousands of dollars.

-You never know what could happen from one year to the next.
+You never know what might happen from one year to the next.
 Always be frugal.
 Have an un-rainy-day fund.

 Because if you don’t have money in savings, you could lose land if no rain falls.
 If you lose that income-producing asset, you can’t earn money in the future.

-Someone asked me the other day how they could become a farmer.
+The other day, someone asked me how to become a farmer.
 My answer?
 You can’t.
 You could become a hired hand.
 Or you could become a hobby farmer.

-But as far as becoming a farmer that feeds the world — the startup costs are too immense for most people.
+But as far as becoming a farmer who feeds the world?
+The startup costs are too immense for most people.
 Where I live in Nebraska, it takes about $3 million in land just to make a decent living for a family.